-UC San Diego Distinguished Professor of Chemistry and Biochemistry and co-Director of the UC San Diego Institute for Materials Discovery and Design.
+Professor Sailor is a co-Director of the UC San Diego Institute for Materials Discovery and Design.
 He holds Affiliate Appointments in the Bioengineering, the Nanoengineering, and the Materials Science and Engineering programs at UC San Diego.
 Other appointments include: Invited Professor, CNRS Institut Charles Gerhardt in Montpellier, France (2012); Visiting Professor, High Level Talent Program, Key Laboratory of Organosilicon Chemistry and Material Technology, Hangzhou Normal University, China (2018-2020); and Visiting Professor, Zhejiang University, China (2019-2020).

 IRG 1: Predictive Assembly

-Tao joined the NanoEngineering Dept in 2009 where she focused on nanocomposites and plasmonics.
+Professor Tao joined the NanoEngineering Dept in 2009 where she focused on nanocomposites and plasmonics.
 Her interest in materials chemistry piqued in high school while volunteering in the chemistry lab of Michael Sailor.
-As an undergraduate, Tao had the opportunity to work in George Whitesides’s group and learn about self-assembly.
-She decided to pursue her interest in both inorganic chemistry and self-assembly during her doctoral work at Berkeley, working with Peidong Yang.
 Her thesis focused on the synthesis and assembly of shaped metal nanoparticles.
 After working with solid-state materials for five years, Tao studying marine proteins in Daniel Morse’s group at UC Santa Barbara.
 She studied the properties of proteins found in the skin of cephalopods (like squid and octopus) that contribute to the ability of these sea creatures to camouflage themselves.

 IRG 2: Living Materials

-Pokorski earned B.S. in Biochemistry from UCLA in 2002.
-While there, he worked in private industry designing and testing biomedical devices that are currently in use around the world.
-Pokorski received his doctoral degree in organic chemistry from Northwestern University in 2007, where he designed, synthesized, and tested diverse peptidomimetic systems for use in medical diagnostics and therapeutics.
-During postdoctoral training, Dr. Pokorski first earned an NIH Ruth Kirschstein fellowship and later secured an NIH Pathway to Independence Award.
-Pokorski’s laboratory works to bridge chemical synthesis, molecular biology, and materials science to make new materials for biomedical applications.
-The Pokorski lab is particularly interested in marrying protein and polymer science to generate new materials for drug delivery, imaging, and vaccination.
+Professor Pokorski received his doctoral degree in organic chemistry from Northwestern University in 2007, where he designed, synthesized, and tested diverse peptidomimetic systems for use in medical diagnostics and therapeutics.
+During postdoctoral training, Dr. Pokorski earned an NIH Ruth Kirschstein fellowship and an NIH Pathway to Independence Award.
+The Pokorski lab works to bridge chemical synthesis, molecular biology, and materials science to make new materials for biomedical applications.
+The team is particularly interested in marrying protein and polymer science to generate new materials for drug delivery, imaging, and vaccination.

 IRG2: Living Materials